Toggle diff (533 lines)

 +If you want the last few EVENTS to be available over the network by the

-+network information server, you must set this to a file patch.
++network information server, you must set this to a file name.

 +